bouwe77/temba/src/auth/readme.md

 ```
 {
+  "id": "whatever",
-  "id": "1@qW3$eR5TY6&uI8"
+  "token": "1@qW3$eR5TY6&uI8"
 }
 ```

-> The `id` contains the token, no additional fields are necessary.
+> The `id` is not used, authorization is done by looking for `"token"` value.

 3. Send requests to Temba containing an `X-TOKEN` header with an existing token, or a `401 Unauthorized` response will be given.